NutBerry/stack/docs/FAQ.md

 The Bridge contract will provide helper functions to help clients implementations to find this out.

 * Static-calls to precompiles are allowed.
-* Calls to other contracts are not supported *yet*, except for the common ERC20/ERC721 calls:
+* Calls to other contracts are not supported *yet*, except for the common ERC20/ERC721 *builtin*-calls:
   * balanceOf()
   * approve()
   * allowance()